What can be said about this Bengali dal and spinach dish?

 - Bring the lentils gently to the boil, remove any foam that appears, then reduce the heat to a low simmer.
 Cook for 20 minutes, stirring occasionally.
 If the lentils start to dry out, add a little more water – do not add too much as you do not want a watery dal.

-Heat the mustard oil in a pan over medium heat and add the panch phoran.
+- Whilst the dal is cooking, heat the mustard oil in a pan over medium heat and add the panch phoran.
 When the seeds start to pop add the onions and salt and mix well.

-Fry the onions for about ten minutes, or until they have softened and taken on a golden colour.
+- Fry the onions for about ten minutes, or until they have softened and taken on a golden colour.

-When the onions have coloured, add the ginger and red chilli and fry for two minutes.
+- When the onions have coloured, add the ginger and red chilli and fry for two minutes.

-Check the consistency of the dal and add a little boiling water, if required.
-Mix gently – or if you prefer a smooth dal, vigourously whisk the dal, adding water as required.
+- Check the consistency of the dal and add a little boiling water, if required.
+Mix gently – or if you prefer a smooth dal, vigorously whisk the dal, adding water as required.
 Be cautious adding water as you can easily go too far and have a dal that is more like a soup.

-Add the spinach to the dal and mix.
+- Add the spinach to the dal and mix.
 Cook for another two minutes to allow spinach to wilt.

-Add the oil and onion mix and the split red chilli to the dal.
+- Add the oil and onion mix and the split red chilli to the dal.
 Mix gently.
 Check seasoning and cautiously add salt if required.

-Turn the dal into a serving bowl and garnish with the coriander.
+- Turn the dal into a serving bowl and garnish with the coriander.

 - The more you stir the lentils, the more they will break down.
-We like our lentils with some texture, but if you prefer a smoother dal, use a whisk to break down the grains before adding the spinach.
+We like our lentils with texture, but if you prefer a smoother dal, use a whisk to break down the grains before adding the spinach.